Services

 We will then map your requirements into a requirements specification, which you will help to refine.
 The requirements specification will outline the essential and desirable features for your virtual exhibition.

-- We prefer to build a research and/or educational relationship with our clients that gives us added value by working with you.
-For example, consultancy services will be performed by academic, research or PhD candidates, and as such we look at the educational benefits or potential research value of a project that may be considered to offset costs.
+1. We prefer to build a research and/or educational relationship that gives us added value by working with you.
+For example, consultancy services will be performed by academic, research or PhD candidates, and as such we are always look at the educational benefits or potential research value of a project that can offset costs.

 The final part of our workflow involves testing, commissioning and any ongoing maintenance you may require.
 A crucial part of the workflow is of course keeping you in the loop at all times.